ArthurGW/simplequi/docs/source/index.rst

 ..
 You should have received a copy of the GNU General Public License along with simplequi.
 If not, see <https://www.gnu.org/licenses/>.

-.. simpleQui documentation master file, created by sphinx-quickstart on Sat Sep 14 16:29:43 2019.
+.. simplequi documentation master file, created by sphinx-quickstart on Sat Sep 14 16:29:43 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to simpleQui's documentation!
+Welcome to simplequi's documentation!
 =====================================

 This package implements the Codeskulptor.org simplegui API in a desktop environment, running using PySide2/Qt.
+See the :doc:`readme` for installation and usage instructions.

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 3
    :caption: Contents:

-   modules
-   installation
+   readme

+   simplequi/simplequi

 Indices and tables
 ==================

 * :ref:`genindex`
-* :ref:`search`